 Reshma earned her Bachelor of Public Affairs and Policy Management with a specialization in international relations and a minor in law from Carleton University in 2004 and graduated with her LL.B. from the University of Windsor in 2010.
-Reshma was called to the Ontario Bar in June, 2011 and joins Mills & Mills LLP as a Litigation Associate.
+Reshma was called to the Ontario Bar in June, 2011 and joined Mills & Mills LLP as a Litigation Associate in 2017.

 Prior to joining Mills & Mills LLP, Reshma was a Litigation Associate at Basman Smith LLP and completed her articles of clerkship at Torkin Manes LLP in Toronto.